atomgalaxy/wg21-calltarget/calltarget.md

 }
 ```

-A library solution can't give us this, no matter how much we try.
+A library solution can't give us this, no matter how much we try, unless we can
+reflect on unevaluated operands (which Reflection does).

 # Proposal